Emily Gilmore: Widowhood and grieving

 Richard suffers several medical emergencies during the original series, which usually result in Emily worrying about having to potentially live without her husband.
 On one occasion, Emily convinces Richard to promise that he not die before her, saying, "I demand to go first."
-Herrmann passed away in 2014.
+Herrmann died in 2014.
 Gilmore Girls: A Year in the Life revolves around Emily, Lorelai and Rory as the characters encounter new life challenges.
 Sherman-Palladino felt that the revival should mirror each main characters' role in the original Gilmore Girls pilot, in which "all three women were at a change in their lives."
 Herrmann's death was written into Gilmore Girls: A Year in the Life by having his character also die shortly prior to the events of the series.
 Despite admitting that doing another Gilmore Girls project without Herrmann would be "really complicated", she expressed confidence Sherman-Palladino's ability to "handle that level of emotions, but still keep it funny".
 The creator decided that Emily's change would revolve around the character coming to terms with the fact that she can no longer be with her husband.
 His death is discussed most prominently in the first episode "Winter", during which Emily's fears about living without Richard are realized.
 The Washington Post's Jenny Rogers observed that the character "now has a few decades of life left without the person for whom she seemed to live", forced to make decisions about dating.
 Feeling purposeless in the aftermath of her husband's death, Gilmore Girls: A Year in the Life follows Emily "as she tries to find a way forward through her grief and confusion" during her first year as a widow.
 Bishop originally believed that her character would resume Friday-night dinners in the wake of her husband's death "because it's one of those schedule structures that she has in place".
 Sherman-Palladino decided to write the eldest Gilmore "in an unexpected direction."
 In Gilmore Girls: A Year in the Life, Emily experiences more dramatic changes than she had experience during her seven-year arc on Gilmore Girls, embarking " on the biggest journey" of the three main characters.
 Leah Thomas of Bustle summarized Emily's storyline as "one of re-discovery and reflection."
 With a progression that is of equal importance to that of her daughter and granddaughter, Emily takes on a more central role than she ever did in the original series, particularly during the "Winter" and "Fall" segments, "tak[ing] the spotlight as a character in her own right" according to Vanity Fair's Laura Bradley.
 According to Sherman-Palladino, Emily's storyline as a new widow explores what "the death of a husband mean[s] to a woman who had a life very specific to her all of these years", encountering widowhood and loneliness for the first time in her life.
 Bishop described her character as "a raw nerve" as a result of losing her husband, alternating between being "right on the edge of losing it" and "a little manic", as well as having both "dreadful" and "touching" moments during her mourning process.